Heroin Addiction Help & Treatment

 Signs And Symptoms Of Heroin Use

-When using heroin, people tend to lose a lot of weight as well as developing extreme fatigue or exhaustion, this may be partially due to problems with insomnia.
+When using heroin, people tend to lose a lot of weight as well as develop extreme fatigue or exhaustion, potentially due to problems with insomnia.

 In addition to this, you may also notice that the person suffers from flu-like symptoms that do not clear up including watery eyes and a runny nose.

-When people become addicted to heroin, the drug becomes their main focus, and relationships with family and friends are put on the backburner with the patient withdrawing from these relationships.
+When people become addicted to heroin, the drug becomes their main focus and relationships with family and friends become a secondary concern.

-You may also notice that they begin to spend time with new friends, often those with whom they are using.
+You may also notice that they begin to spend time with new friends, often those who are also using.